brahianrosswill/ComfyUI-DonutNodes/README.md

 Donut Detailer 4: Making it more barebone, without the coefficients.

 Thanks to epiTune for helping me make this, and ChatGPT.
-Note: epiTune does not think this is the best solution to adding more texture as it is a a crude way of modifying patching the model, use it sparingly.
+Note: epiTune does not think this is the best solution to adding more texture as it is a a crude way of modifying the model, use it sparingly.